 There are two ways to attach the TPO membrane:

 Since it’s not attached completely, strong winds can cause parts of the membrane system to blow and separate.
-Air from inside the building may fill these spaces, creating pockets of damp that eventually lead to the growth of mildew in the insulation.
-Mechanical attachment also reduces energy efficiency and can require the decking to be rated for a heavier load to compensate for wind gusts.
+Hot air from inside the building may fill these spaces, creating pockets of damp that eventually lead to the growth of mildew in the insulation.
+Mechanical attachment also reduces energy efficiency.
+The decking may need to be rated for a heavier load to compensate for wind gusts.

 It also increases energy efficiency, prevents sound pollution, and provides an air barrier.
 The only drawback to full adhesion is the adhesive’s sensitivity to temperatures under 40° F, which makes it difficult to install during the winter.